christophergillard9696-lgtm/christophergillard9696-lgtm/README.md

 # 📓 Data Analyst & Independent Builder

-Audience research, automation pipelines, and apps that solve real problems.
+Anthropologist with a Python habit.
+I study how people behave, ship apps that solve real problems, and publish research that actually means something.

 # ✒️ What I'm Working On: